zacharygarwood/garboy/README.md

 ## Features

-- **Accurate Emulation**: Replicates the Gameboy hardware behavior *enough* for the experience you know and love.
-Not 100% cycle accurate
+- **Accurate Emulation**: Replicates the Gameboy hardware behavior *enough* for the experience you know and love
 - **Supported MBCs**: Compatible with games using:
     - MBC0 (ROM Only)
     - MBC1